Sun’s out: A growing list of our favourite local sunglasses brands

 No boring shades here.

-The key to a great look is often in the accessories.
+The key to a great look is often lies the accessories.
 Whether you’re scooping up a bag as you leave the house or carefully layering the perfect jewellery, the devil really is in the details.
 In Australia, where the weather is unpredictable and the UV levels are brutal, having a pair of sunglasses on hand is pretty vital.

 For more fashion news, shoots, articles and features, head to our Fashion section.